shader-slang/slang/docs/proposals/006-artifact-container-format.md

 ## 'Bag of named options'

-Perhaps identification is something that is largely in user space for the perisistant scenario.
+Perhaps identification is something that is largely in user space for the persistent scenario.
 You could imagine a bag of 'options', that are typically named.
-Then the output name is the concatination of the names.
+Then the output name is the concatenation of the names.
 If an option set isn't named it doesn't get included.
 Perhaps the order of the naming defines the precedence.

 This 'bag of options' would need some way to know the order the names would be combined.
 This could be achieved with another parameter or option that describes name ordering.
 Defining the ordering could be achieved if different types of options are grouped, by specifying the group.
-The ordering would only be significant for named items that will be concatinated.
+The ordering would only be significant for named items that will be concatenated.
 The ordering of the options could define the order of precedence of application.

 Problems: